-The oLife application procedure2 consists of two stages: a Preliminary Proposal stage and a Full Proposal stage.
+The oLife application procedure2 consists of one proposal stage and a (web-based) interview round.

-Preliminary Proposal
+Proposal

-You may apply for a position on the oLife Fellowship Programme until 12 May 23:59 (Dutch local time) by submitting your application via the online application form.
+You may apply for a position on the oLife Fellowship Programme until 26 January 2020, 23:59 (CET) by submitting your application via the online application form.

-The online application form will be available from 15 April 2019.
+The online application form will be available from 16 December, 2019.

-For the Preliminary Proposal round, you are required to:
+For the Proposal round, you are required to:

 - a.
-Complete an online application form, containing: - Personal and contact details. - Applicable oLife FP research areas (two or more). - Max.
+Complete an online application form, containing: - Personal and contact details. - Preferred main advisor and preferred co-advisor. - Applicable oLife FP research areas (two or more). - Max.
 5 keywords. - A chronological overview of activities and countries of residence in the past 3 years prior to the application deadline to be able to assess eligibility for the EU's mobility rule. - Academic qualifications. - Date(s) of award(s) and awarding institution(s) to be able to assess eligibility for the EU's Experience Researcher rule. - Indication of any career break or unconventional career path. - b.
 Submit a digital application file consisting of one PDF file3, containing in the following order: - A motivation letter - A detailed Curriculum Vitae, including a publication list (max.
-4 A4) - A description of relevant research experience and most noticeable research results, including an abstract of your PhD thesis (max 2 A4) - A brief description and motivation of your proposed research project (max.
-2 A4) - A copy of your PhD certificate (in English or with official translated copy)
+4 A4) - A description of relevant research experience and most noticeable research results, including an abstract of your PhD thesis (max 2 A4) - A detailed research proposal (max.
+5 A4) - A copy of your PhD certificate (in English or with official translated copy) - A self-assessment form on ethical issues. - At least three reference letters (dated and signed) by academic referees, preferably experts in the chosen oLife FP scientific areas.
+One of these should be your PhD advisor.

-You may freely select your own main advisor and co-advisor (via the online application form) and freely propose your research topic.
+You may freely select your own main advisor and co-advisor (via the online application form) from the lists of available advisors and freely propose your research topic.
 Your research topic should fit within the oLife research framework and should address at least two of the four oLife Scientific Research Areas.